wjma90/google-drive-upload/README.md

 <a href="https://plant.treeware.earth/labbots/google-drive-upload"><img alt="Buy us a tree" src="https://img.shields.io/treeware/trees/labbots/google-drive-upload?color=green&label=Buy%20us%20a%20Tree%20%F0%9F%8C%B3&style=for-the-badge"></a>
 </p>

-> Google drive upload is a bash compliant script based on v3 google APIs.
+> Google drive upload is a collection of shell scripts runnable on all POSIX compatible shells ( sh / ksh / dash / bash / zsh / etc ).
 >
-> It utilizes google OAuth2.0 to generate access tokens and to authorize application for uploading files/folders to your google drive.
+> It utilizes google drive api v3 and google OAuth2.0 to generate access tokens and to authorize application for uploading files/folders to your google drive.

 - Minimal
 - Upload or Update files/folders